Dealing with the decision

 Being offered (“awarded”) the money is sufficient to serve as an accomplishment on your CV, and rich-get-richer effects will make it more likely that you will receive future awards.
 Perhaps the most common reason to decline an award is that it does not stack on a larger award you also received.
 Note that some seemingly non-stackable awards can be stacked as long as they fund different parts of a project, such as one to fund equipment costs and the other as stipend or research assistant salary.
 There is no issue with declining awards, but do so graciously and explain your reasoning.
 You can list these as “declined” on your CV.
 (Note that those new to academia may misinterpret this.
 One of our research assistants accused me of pumping up my CV by even listing awards that rejected me.
 He mistook “declined” for “rejected”, which is a reasonable mistake.
 Funders and reviewers will know the difference.)

 Sometimes students want to decline an award to keep them eligible for a potential larger one.
 My colleague got the SSHRC Bombardier award which, if accepted, would have made him ineligible to apply for the Vanier award the following year.
 He was considering trading a certain $35,000 per year for a long shot at $50,000 per year.
 This is rarely a smart move.
 Further, funding scores are noisy: there is no guarantee that applying the following year will increase your score.
 He ended up keeping his $35,000 award happily, and he ended up applying for other external awards to supplement his funding.
-(Unhappily, one year he put his entire $35,000 award into a risky investment and lost a bunch of money.)
+(Unhappily, he put his entire $105,000 award into a risky investment and lost a bunch of money.)